librato/librato-rack-source_prefix/README.md

     $ gem install librato-rack-source_prefix

+If you are using the librato-rails gem, add this line to your librato.yml:

+  | source_prefix: one.prefix.to.rule.them.all

 ### Rack Applications

 If your application is using a non-Rails, Rack framework you'll need to add the following line to your app in order to enable the source prefixing behavior: